dlarson314/triangle_survey/README.md

 counterclockwise, as seen from above the Earth looking downward (as one would look at a map).

 Point labels can be any string of non-whitespace characters.
-I used letters for simplicity and ease of labeling on maps, but one could also use NorthwestCornerOfFencePost17 if desired.
+I used mostly single letters for simplicity and ease of labeling on maps, but one could also use NorthwestCornerOfFencePost17 if desired.

 After listing the triangles (or interspersed with listing the triangles), are the measured distances between points.
 A line like:
     A B = 100.0
 means the distance between points A and B is 100 feet.
 Units are arbitrary, but they should be consistent throughout the file.

+## Other ##

+The user interface still involves hand editing triangle_survey.py.
+I'll fix that eventually.

 This survey program will assume all measurements are horizontal, and none are made with the tape measure sloping upward or downward, such as may happen if the surveyed area is on a hill.